ncatlab/nlab-content/pages/1160.md

 In [[constructive mathematics]], a [[set]] $X$ has __decidable equality__ if any two elements of $X$ are either [[equality|equal]] or [[negation|not]] equal.
 Equivalently, $X$ has decidable equality if its [[equality]] relation is a [[decidable subset]] of $X \times X$.
 Sometimes one says that such a set $X$ is _discrete_, although of course this term has many meanings.
 Of course, in [[classical mathematics]], every set has decidable equality.
 But the concept generalises in [[sheaf and topos theory|topos theory]] to the notion of [[decidable object]].

-More generally, $X$ has __stable equality__ if any two elements of $X$ are equal if they are not unequal.
-Equivalently, $X$ has stable equality if its equality relation is its own [[double negation]].
-Every set with decidable equality must also have stable equality.
+More generally, $X$ has __stable equality__ if any two elements of $X$ are equal if (hence iff) they are [[double negation|not not]] equal.
+Every set with decidable equality must also have stable equality, but not conversely.

 ## Applications

 Working with decidable subsets of sets with decidable equality makes constructive mathematics very much like classical mathematics.
-This is why constructivism has few consequences for basic combinatorics and algebra (although it does have important consequences for more advanced topics in those fields).
-In analysis, in contrast, constructivism matters right away, because the set of [[real numbers]] may not have decidable equality.
-However, the set of [[located real numbers]] does have stable equality.
+This is why constructivism has few consequences for basic [[combinatorics]] and [[algebra]] (although it does have important consequences for more advanced topics in those fields).
+In [[analysis]], in contrast, constructivism matters right away, because the set of [[real numbers]] may not have decidable equality.
+(However, the set of [[located real numbers]] does have stable equality.)

 ## In type theory

 In [[type theory|type-theoretic]] foundations, the notion of decidable equality is slightly different depending on whether "or" is interpreted using [[propositions as types]] or [[propositions as some types]].
 That is, decidable equality for $A$ could be either of the two types
 $$
 \begin{aligned}
   Decidable1(A) &\coloneqq \prod_{x,y\colon A} (x=y) + \neg (x=y)\\
   Decidable2(A) &\coloneqq \prod_{x,y\colon A} [(x=y) + \neg (x=y)]
 \end{aligned}
 $$
 where $[-]$ denotes a [[bracket type]].
 Since every type maps to its bracket, $Decidable1(A)$ implies $Decidable2(A)$.

 On the other hand, if $Decidable2(A)$ holds and $A$ is an [[h-set]], i.e. it satisfies [[uniqueness of identity proofs]], then $(x=y)$ and $\neg (x=y)$ represent disjoint subobjects of $A\times A$.
 Thus $(x=y) + \neg (x=y)$ is already a subobject of $A\times A$, so it is equivalent to its bracket, and $Decidable1(A)$ also holds.

 The converse of this is also true: if $Decidable1(A)$ holds, then not only does $Decidable2(A)$ also hold, but in fact $A$ is an h-set.
 This was first proven by Michael Hedberg; a proof can be found at [[h-set]] and in the references below.
 This fact is useful in [[homotopy type theory]] to show that many familiar types, such as the [[natural numbers]], are h-sets.

 For non-h-sets, the difference between $Decidable1$ and $Decidable2$ can be dramatic.
-For instance, if we model homotopy type theory in a [[Boolean topos|Boolean]] $(\infty,1)$-topos (such as $\infty Gpd$ constructed classically), then *every* type satisfies $Decidable2$, but only the h-sets satisfy $Decidable1$.
+For instance, if we model homotopy type theory in a [[Boolean topos|Boolean]] $(\infty,1)$-topos (such as $\infty Gpd$ constructed classically), then *every* type satisfies $Decidable2$ (which is what it means for the logic to be boolean), but only the h-sets satisfy $Decidable1$ (in accordance with Hedberg\'s theorem).

 ## References